CEED/libCEED/examples/solids/index.rst

 This example is located in the subdirectory :file:`examples/solids`.
 It solves the steady-state static momentum balance equations using unstructured high-order finite/spectral element spatial discretizations.
-As with the :ref:`example-petsc-navier-stokes` case, the solid mechanics elasticity example has been developed using PETSc, so that the pointwise physics (defined at quadrature points) is separated from the parallelization and meshing concerns.
+As for the :ref:`example-petsc-navier-stokes` case, the solid mechanics elasticity example has been developed using PETSc, so that the pointwise physics (defined at quadrature points) is separated from the parallelization and meshing concerns.

 In this mini-app, we consider three formulations used in solid mechanics applications: linear elasticity, Neo-Hookean hyperelasticity at small strain, and Neo-Hookean hyperelasticity at finite strain.
 We provide the strong and weak forms of static balance of linear momentum in the small strain and finite strain regimes.